douglaskataki/oscp-report-notes/Cheat sheet - 1) PortScan and Initial Enumeration.md

 ### ftp

-List scripts to use with nmap:
+List ftp scripts to use with nmap:
 ```
 locate *.nse | grep ftp
 ```